jgimsa/Gimsa-2024-Data/README.md

 You get Timeseriesleft.jpg and Timeseriesright.jpg as output.

 Fourth Step - Figure 4 and the results of the cumulative vector plot:
+Make sure to have all .mat data files in your current directory Run 'Results_CumVec_and_Fig_4.m'

 Fifth Step - Figure 5
+Make sure to have all .mat data files in your current directory Run 'Results_Sediment_Fig_5.m'